Eligibility and timing

 Design: BDes students may go in Semester Two of second year or Semester One of third year.

-Education and Social Work: Education students can go only in Semester Two of the second year.
-Sport, Health and Physical Education students should consult with your programme leader as timing may be flexible.
-Exchange is currently unavailable for Social Work students.
+Education and Social Work: Exchange is only available for Sport, Health and Physical Education students.
+Please consult with your programme leader as timing may be flexible.
+Exchange is currently unavailable for Social Work students and the Bachelor of Education (Teaching) programme due to New Zealand practicum and teaching council requirements.

 Engineering: Semester Two of Part II or any semester of Part III.
 You can only go for one semester and transfer back a maximum of 60 points.
 For a list of department advisers and faculty-specific information, please see Engineering student exchange.